LukaszMruczkowski/AI_ML_Projects/Search/Tic-Tac-Toe/README.md

 <img src="https://user-images.githubusercontent.com/99038613/174504591-79a6821a-98ab-4195-b9a5-cd654ef16fed.png" width="60%" height="60%">
 </p>

 Choose either to play as "X" or "O" role, the AI will take the remaining role.
 You should never be able to beat the AI since it's playing optimally!
-(Or maybe I'm a bad programmer)